getmibo/clubhouse-pr/README.md

 ## Example Transformations

-The below assumes we are working on a clubhouse story with the following parameters
+The below assumes we are working on a Clubhouse story with the following parameters

 Name: `A cool new feature`